-When To Call a Doctor
+When to Call a Doctor

-Call your doctor any time you or another caregiver has concerns about your child's speech and language development.
-Be aware of red flags that point to a possible developmental delay, such as when your child does not make sounds that are expected for his or her age.
+Call your doctor anytime you or another caregiver has concerns about your child's speech and language development.
+Be aware of signs that point to a possible developmental delay, such as when your child does not make sounds that are expected for your child's age.

-Your doctor will conduct a physical exam and ask questions about your child's medical history.
+Your doctor will do a physical exam and ask questions about your child's medical history.
 This information can help your doctor identify developmental patterns and assess whether any other conditions, such as hearing loss, are interfering with development.